Podcast: Play in new window | Download

 One way to live the homeschool life on purpose as a homeschool parent is to create a daily schedule that reflects your values and priorities.

-To live the homeschool life on purpose, your daily schedule can include activities that nourish your mind, body, and soul, as well as time for relationships and personal growth…oh, and learning opportunities too, of course.
+To live the homeschool life on purpose, your daily or weekly routine can include activities that nourish your mind, body, and soul, as well as time for relationships and personal growth…oh, and learning opportunities too, of course.

 To start, make a list of activities you would like to include in your day, such as: